 My family had rescued Lily when she was just 8 weeks old from the local shelter, and she had lived a quiet, independent, indoor-cat life for those 13 years.
 My mother was her favorite person and though Lily didn’t like my sister or me very much, we loved her unconditionally.

-Our beautiful Lily became sick when she was 13 years old.
-Like many cat owners, we had fallen behind on bringing her to the vet and didn’t think much of it because she was always seemingly happy and healthy.
+Bring your cats to the vet people!
+Like many cat owners, we fell behind on bringing her to the vet and didn’t think much of it because she was always seemingly happy and healthy.
 But one day, she suddenly looked a little bonier and her eyes a little less bright, so it was time for a trip to her vet.

 It was expensive to keep up with, but worth it for our girl.

 Lesson #1: Especially as they age, take your cat to the vet annually even if you think they’re healthy.
 Always watch him/her closely for any changes in appetite, water intake, weight, and other behavior changes.
 The sooner you catch something, the better chance they have.

 Cherish the Time You Have

 Then there was a period of about a year and a half where everything was just okay.
 We gave the medication in her ears every day, she happily ate plenty of food, we brought her in for bloodwork rechecks every few months, and she gained a lot of weight back.
 She even became much more social than I had ever seen her; it was like she was a brand-new cat!

 For a moment, we forgot she had any chronic illness at all and we carried on blissfully.

 Lesson #2: Enjoy them while you can.
 Accept that the end may be near and prepare yourself for that, but just relish any time you have left with them while they’re still themselves.
 Time is always fleeting.